Live Previewing a Theme

 The steps in this article assume you've installed Stencil CLI on your system.
 If you haven't installed it yet, see Installing Stencil CLI for detailed, system-specific instructions.

 Stencil CLI uses various BigCommerce APIs to inject store-specific data, like carousel images and products, into the live theme preview it serves up.
-To do so, you must supply the Stencil CLI with a Stencil CLI token.
-For detailed instructions, see Store API Accounts.
+To do so, you must supply the Stencil CLI with a Stencil-specific access token.

 The Stencil-CLI Access Level can then be set by selecting local development only or publish theme:

 - local development only - can read theme related store data, but can not publish

 - publish theme - can read theme related store data and push themes to the live storefront

 For detailed instructions, see Store API Accounts (opens in a new tab).

 To develop against BigCommerce's Cornerstone theme (which is the building block and starting point for rapidly developing themes for BigCommerce) clone the repository (opens in a new tab) from GitHub: